 Yes, he has recorded.
 Under his own name, he has the Ken Walker Sextet’s “Terra Firma.”
 Beyond that, you’ll have to look for him as the bass player on albums by such people as Phil Woods, Ron Miles, Lew Tabackin, Valery Ponomarev, and many, many others.
 His tours include Canada, Italy, and Australia and festivals and venues throughout the USA.

 His sextet was formed for the Aspen Jazz Fest back in 1999 and still plays together regularly.
-For one, they have the last Friday of the month at Dazzle.
+For one, they had the last Friday of the month at Dazzle.
 If you are out there supporting the music, you already know Ken.
-If you haven’t run into him yet, get to Dazzle on the last Friday of any month!
+If you haven’t run into him yet, watch Dazzle’s website for one of his gigs during this Covid time, and be sure to see him when this mess ends.